• Home

 <%= link_to "Delete", post_path(@post), method: :delete %>

 You click it.
-Nothing happens, or worse, it navigates to the wrong page.
+Instead of deleting the record, Rails sends a GET request, and your destroy action never runs.
 You scratch your head.
 You Google.
 You read five Stack Overflow answers.
 You feel like the universe is testing you.

 Sound familiar?